 From: Los Angeles, CA, USA

 With Wilson as producer, and additional band member Elliot Ingber (guitar) now on board, the Mothers Of Invention, augmented by a studio orchestra, released their groundbreaking debut LP Freak Out! in the summer of 1966, which after Dylan's Blonde On Blonde, was the second rock double album ever released.
 The record mixed R&B, doo-wop, musique concrete and experimental sound collages that brilliantly captured the "freak" subculture of late 60s Los Angeles.
 Although Zappa was somewhat dissatisfied with the final product, Freak Out! immediately established him as a radical new voice in rock music, providing an antidote to the "relentless consumer culture of America".
 Most compositions on the LP are Zappa originals, which set a precedent for the remainder of his recording career.
 He had full control over the arrangements and musical direction, and engineered most overdubs as well.
 Wilson provided the industry clout and connections, and was also able to supply the group with the financial resources needed.
-After a short promotional tour following the release of Freak Out!, Zappa met Adelaide Gail Sloatman, who he fell in love with in "a couple of minutes".
-They married in 1967, had four children and remained together until Zappa's death in 1993.
+After a short promotional tour following the release of Freak Out!, Zappa met Adelaide Gail Sloatman, who he reportedly fell in love with in "a couple of minutes".
+Frank and Gail would eventually marry in the fall of 1967, purchase an awesome Laurel Canyon estate, have four children and remain together until Zappa's passing in 1993.

-In late 1966, the band played in New York City and was eventually offered an extended contract at the Garrick Theatre in the spring of 1967, which prompted them to relocate there for over a year.
+Turning back to late '66, the Mothers Of Invention recorded a follow-up LP (Absolutely Free) that was finally issued in the late spring of 1967 with production credit again going to Tom Wilson, although by this time Zappa was in clear control of most facets of the recording.
+Also in late 1966, the band played in New York City and was eventually offered an extended contract at the Garrick Theatre in the spring of 1967, which prompted them to relocate there for about six months.
 Their shows became a combination of improvised acts showcasing individual talents of the band, as well as tight performances of Zappa's music.
 Everything was directed by Zappa's famous hand signals and guest performers and audience participation became a regular part of the shows.
-While in the Big Apple, the Mothers recorded a second LP (We’re Only in It For The Money), which was released in early 1968 and is widely regarded as the pinnacle of the group's late 60s work.
+While in the Big Apple, the Mothers recorded a second LP (We’re Only in It For The Money), which was eventually released in the spring of 1968 and is widely regarded as the pinnacle of the group's late 60s work.
 By this time, Ingber had left the fold, but quite a few new members had since been added: Don Preston (keyboards), Billy Mundi (drums, vocals), Bunck Gardner (woodwinds), Ian Underwood (piano, woodwinds) and Euclid James "Motorhead" Sherwood (saxophone).
 The album was produced by Zappa, who would take on that responsibility for all future Mothers and his solo records.
 We're Only In It For The Money features some of the most creative audio editing and production for that time, with many of the tracks ruthlessly poking fun at the flower power craze.
-The LP's front cover art was intended to be a "direct negative" parody of the Beatles' classic Sgt Pepper's Lonely Hearts Club Band album photo, wich was designed by Cal Schenkel who Zappa had recently met in New York.
+The LP's front cover art was intended to be a "direct negative" parody of the Beatles' classic Sgt Pepper's Lonely Hearts Club Band album photo, which was designed by Cal Schenkel who Zappa had recently met in New York.
 Unfortunately, MGM/Verve got cold feet over this plan and insisted that the Mothers' photo be banished to the inner gatesleeve in fear of a Beatles lawsuit.
 This controversial circumstance of course initiated a lifelong collaboration in which Schenkel would go on to design numerous covers for both the Mothers and Zappa solo works.
-The Mothers returned to Los Angeles in the summer of 1968 where Zappa eventually moved into a Laurel Canyon estate that was to become his home for the rest of his life.

 The Mother's next LP (Cruising With Ruben & The Jets) was issued in late 1968 and is very different from its predecessors in that it contains a collection of well-crafted 1950s doo-wop songs that listeners and critics at the time were not sure was a satire or a tribute.
 The album is quite original and eclectic, with highlights that include 'How Could I Be Such A Fool', 'I'm Not Satisfied', the incredibly catchy 'Jelly Roll Gum Drop' and the outstanding ballad 'You Didn't Try To Call Me'.
+It should also be noted that around this time, both Charles Guarnera aka Buzz Gardner (trumpet, flugelhorn) and ex-Factory member Lowell George (rhythm guitar, vocals) were brought into the fold.
+During the spring of 1969, the Mothers released a double-LP (Uncle Meat) of previously unissued material more attune to their past releases, which was actually recorded back between the fall of ’67 and spring of ’68.
 In late 1969, Zappa disbanded the original Mothers Of Invention citing financial strain as the main reason.
-Remaining recordings with the original Mothers from this period were compiled on the LPs Weasels Ripped My Flesh and Burnt Weeny Sandwich, both of which were released in 1970 after the breakup.
+Remaining recordings of the original Mothers from this period were compiled on the LPs Weasels Ripped My Flesh and Burnt Weeny Sandwich, both of which were released in 1970 after the breakup.